pathikvsharma/eks-workshop/content/logging/_index.md

 ---
 title: "Logging with ElasticSearch, Fluentd, and Kibana (EFK)"
-chapter: true
+chapter: false
 weight: 64
+draft: true
 ---

 # Implement Logging with EFK

 In this Chapter, we will deploy a common Kubernetes logging pattern which consists of the following: